-For the year-ended December 31, 2015, the Company recognized an unrealized loss of \$216,000 in the other comprehensive loss, relating to fair value adjustments associated with the available-for-sale investments.
-During the year-ended December 31, 2016, the Company had a realized gain of \$180,962 (December 31, 2015 - \$nil) upon the sale of available-for-sale investments and a write-down of available-for-sale investments of \$nil (December 31, 2015 - \$194,490).
+During the year ended December 31, 2016, the Company had a realized gain of \$180,962 upon the sale of available-for-sale investments.
+There were no sales of available-for-sale investments during the year ended December 31, 2017.